Deepdene House and Gardens: Gardens and Terrace

-Thomas Hope, who purchased Deepdene in 1808, built a mausoleum in the grounds in which both he and his son (Henry Thomas Hope) are buried.
-Under his grandson, Lord Francis Hope, the property began a period of decline, accelerated by his bankruptcy in 1896.
-The house was occupied by the military during World War I and became a hotel in the 1920s and early 1930s.
-During World War II it became the headquarters of the Southern Railway.

-Local concerns that the house grounds would be sold for housing development, prompted the Dorking and Leith Hill Preservation Society (chaired by the composer, Ralph Vaughan Williams) to purchase the terrace and garden, which were immediately transferred to Dorking Urban District Council (UDC) in July 1943.
-Covenants were place on the land to ensure that it was kept "as a natural and peaceful woodland pleasure resort for the free use and enjoyment of the public".
+During the Second World War, when the house was used by the Southern Railway, there were local concerns that the grounds would be sold for housing development.
+In July 1943, the Dorking and Leith Hill Preservation Society (chaired by the composer, Ralph Vaughan Williams) decided to purchase the terrace and garden, which were immediately transferred to Dorking Urban District Council.
+Covenants were placed on the land to ensure that it was kept "as a natural and peaceful woodland pleasure resort for the free use and enjoyment of the public".

-Despite the custody of the UDC, the garden began to suffer neglect and in 1957 the mausoleum was sealed to prevent vandalism.
+Despite the custody of the council, the garden began to suffer neglect and, in 1957, the mausoleum was sealed to prevent vandalism.
 In 1970, the J. Gordon Elsworth Memorial Fund awarded money to improve and extend paths and to provide seating.
-In the mid-2010s, the garden was restored and was reopened to the public as the ‘Deepdene Trail’.
+In the mid-2010s, the garden was restored and was reopened to the public as the "Deepdene Trail".

 The Deepdene Painter

 Thomas Hope, who lived in the house in the 1820s, was a major collector of, among other things, Ancient Greek pottery.
 Sir John Beazley, who classified Attic black-figure pottery and red-figure pottery, named an otherwise anonymous painter the "Deepdene Painter" after an amphora that was in the collection of Deepdene House.
 This name-vase passed from the Hope Collection at Deepdene to the Honorable Marshall Brooks at Tarporley and thence to William Randolph Hearst, who donated the amphora to the Los Angeles County Museum of Art, where it has the accession number 50.8.21.